Body Acne Is More Common Than You Think

 A 2007 study in the Journal of Drugs in Dermatology notes that 1 in 4 patients who have both facial and body acne report only the facial acne.
 "In patients presenting with a chief complaint of only facial acne, 22.4% also exhibited truncal involvement, which was detected only after clinical inspection of the chest and/or back by the investigator."

 Because acne patients may feel more embarrassment about their facial acne, they sometimes place more importance on getting treatment for the facial lesions.
 From the same study, "The face was identified by 85% of the patients as the region of involvement which caused them the greatest embarrassment.
 Other sites identified in descending order were the back (7%), chest (2.5%), and neck (2.2%)."6

 Not Enough Research on Body Acne

-There is far more research regarding facial acne when compared to body acne.
+There is far more research on facial acne compared to body acne.
 There are many standardized grading systems in place for evaluation of acne, but they are mostly limited to facial acne.
-Very few deal with body acne.
-Of the 25 grading systems that are available for acne, only 2 of them deal with chest and back acne.5
+Of the 25 grading systems that are available for acne, only 2 of them deal with chest and back acne.7

 Physical Irritation of the Skin Can Make Body Acne Worse